TickTeam/guide-tt/ios_app/how_many_default_lists_are_there_in_ticktick.md

 ### How many “Smart lists” are there in TickTick?
 There are 7 default lists in TickTick: All, Today, Next 7 Days, Inbox, Calendar, Completed, and Tags.
-Some of them are closed by default, so you need to enable them manually.
+Some of them are hidden by default, and you can enable them by the following steps:

 <br />
 #####Take “Completed” as an example: